rnpythonblog/rnpython/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.markdown

 }
 </style>

 The NYC Taxi Trips dataset is quite popular, as evinced from a large number of blog posts.
 The dataset is available in the form of [CSV files](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), organized by month, from 2009 onwards.
-The CSV files contain anonymized information about each trip such as pickup and drop off time, pickup and drop off location, trip duration, fare amount and tip amount.
-It is often used to build models to predict tip amount for a taxi trip.
+Each entry in a CSV file contains anonymized information about a trip such as pickup and drop off time, pickup and drop off location, trip duration, fare amount and tip amount.
+This dataset is often used to build models to predict tip amount for a taxi trip.

-We will use data from 2019 to identify patterns of tipping behavior: for example, do tip amounts vary from morning, while going to work to evening, when going back home or perhaps going out.
-The raw data is available from this [NYC Open Data page](2019%20Data:%20https://data.cityofnewyork.us/Transportation/2019-Yellow-Taxi-Trip-Data/2upf-qytp).
+We will use data from 2019 to identify patterns of tipping behavior: for example, do tip amounts vary by the time of the day.
+Is the tip amount for taxi rides in the morning (while going to work, for example) much different from the tip amount for taxi rides in the evening?
+The raw data for the whole year is available from this [NYC Open Data page](2019%20Data:%20https://data.cityofnewyork.us/Transportation/2019-Yellow-Taxi-Trip-Data/2upf-qytp).

 There were \~84 million taxi trips in 2019, so this is best explored using a visualization.
 And the initial observation is quite surprising.
 The bar graph below tells us that the highest tip amounts are for trips between 5 am and 6 am.

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/chnk1-1.png" width="75%" height="300px" style="float:right; padding:10px" />

-> Notice that the average tip amount for trips taken between 5 am and 6 am is the highest at \$2.4.
+> The average tip amount for trips taken between 5 am and 6 am is the highest at \$2.4.
 The next highest is for trips between 4 pm and 5 pm at \$2.3.

 That is odd.
 Most people are in bed or are getting up at around 5 am.
 If you ask me if people would be sleepy at 5 am, I would say, yes.
 If you asked me if people are generous at 5 am, I wouldn’t know offhand.
-“Please look at data,” is the best I might be able to muster.
+“Please look at the data,” is the best I might be able to muster.

 Since we have some data, let’s see if it is of any help.